This article will look into the list-unsubscribe header and why it’s important in the world of email marketing.

-Important to note: Starting in February 2024, Gmail and Yahoo! sender requirements ask that all email marketers use list-unsubscribe headers if they send mail to Gmail or Yahoo! users.
+Important to note: Since February 2024, Gmail and Yahoo! sender requirements ask that all email marketers use list-unsubscribe headers if they send mail to Gmail or Yahoo! users.
 Luckily, Brevo does this already so if you’re a Brevo client there’s no need to worry.

 How does a list-unsubscribe header work?

 The list-unsubscribe header is only displayed when a mail client finds the requisite instructions embedded in the email’s header.